cf9452mb/Dining-Philosophers-CSCI312/README.md

 **Note: If you run ./firstNode or ./node and the binding fails, Control+C and re-run the program**

 Connect each program by entering the neighbors port number which will display when each program is ran

+**Note: Make sure to have 6 total processes, otherwise error message will print and program(s) exit**